 The National Institute of Health (Nih) launched the Human Microbiome Project in 2008: a research collaboration to chart, for the first time ever, the microorganisms that are part of the body.

-This huge challenge aims not only to analyze and identify the diversity of bacteria but also to measure the impact of the microbiome on a range of acute and chronic health conditions, from obesity, diabetes, common respiratory illnesses, eczema and autoimmune conditions such as Crohn’s disease.
+This huge challenge aims not only to analyze and identify the diversity of bacteria but also to measure the impact of the microbiome on a range of acute and chronic health conditions, from obesity, diabetes, common respiratory illnesses, eczema, depression, anxiety, and autoimmune conditions such as Crohn’s disease.
 The theory is that in addition to—or maybe instead of—using antibiotics to kill harmful bacteria, probiotics can conceivably be used to restore the “good” or healthy bacteria to bring the body back into balance.

 What are probiotics?